sylvainjule/kirby-locator/README.md

 In case your usage doesn't fall into the above policies (or if you don't want to rely on those services), you can set-up the field to use Mapbox' tiles.

-Leaflet doesn't render vector-maps, therefore you will not be able to use custom-styles edited with Mapbox Studio, only the public Mapbox tile-layers (listed above).

 You will have to set both the `id` of the tiles you want to use and your mapbox `public key` in your installation's main `config.php`:

 ```php